nativewind/v2-docs/docs/core-concepts/quirks.md

 React Native has various issues when conditionally applying styles.
 To prevent these issues it's best to declare all styles.

 For example, instead of only applying a text color for dark mode, provide both a light and dark mode text color.
-This is especially important for transitions and animations.

 ## dp vs px

 React Native's default unit is density-independent pixels (dp) while the web's default is pixels (px).
 These two units are different, however NativeWind treats them as if they are equivalent.
 Additionally, the NativeWind's compiler requires a unit for most numeric values forcing some styles to use a `px` unit.
-Generally this works fine, however you may need to use the platform modifiers (`web:`/`native:`/`ios:`/`android:`) to adjust per platform

 ## Flex

-Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
-The defaults are different, with `flexDirection` defaulting to `column` instead of `row`, `alignContent` defaulting to `flex-start` instead of `stretch`, `flexShrink` defaulting to `0` instead of `1`, the `flex` parameter only supporting a single number.

-We recommend explicitly setting the flex direction and using the className `flex-1` for consistent styles

-## Yoga 2 vs 3

-React Native previously flipped left/right (and start/end) edges when dealing with margin, padding, or border, set on a row-reverse container.
-In Yoga 3 (introduced in React Native 0.74) the behavior of these properties lines up with web.
+React Native uses a different base flex definition to the web.
+This can be fixed by adding `flex-1` to your classes, which forces the platforms to align.

+## Flex Direction

+React Native uses a different default `flex-direction` to the web.
+This can be fixed by explicitly setting a `flex-direction`